Webmetz/Septimus-Relics_Of_Hyrule/README.md

 # Optional Patches
 - If you don't want fairies to appear in the world, there is a patch on the Relics of Hyrule Page that hides them.
-- Additional Optional Patches can be found here at my Relics of Hyrule Community Patch Hub: https://www.nexusmods.com/skyrimspecialedition/mods/31935
-  - Relics of Hyrule - Zora Equipment Protects against Cold Water
-    - Makes Zora equipment protect against freezing in cold water in Survival Mode.
-  - Relics of Hyrule - Magic Crafting at Terminan Forge SE
-    - Puts magic stations near the Terminian Forge so you don't have to travel to Solsteim or Winterhold to use them**